 Develop on Cadence

-Develop on Cadence is a strategy for managing the inherent variability in solution development by making sure important events and activities occur on a regular, predictable schedule.
+Develop on Cadence is an essential method for managing the inherent variability of systems development in a flow-based system, by making sure important events and activities occur on a regular, predictable schedule.

-The Economic Framework is a set of decision rules that aligns everyone to the financial objectives of the Solution, and guides the economic decision-making process.
-It contains four primary constructs: Lean Budgeting, Epic funding and governance, decentralized economic decision-making, and job sequencing based on the Cost of Delay (CoD).
+The Economic Framework is a set of decision guidelines that align everyone with the financial objectives of the Solution and informs the economic decision-making process.

-Enablers promote the activities needed to extend the architectural runway to support future business functionality.
+Enablers support the activities needed to extend the Architectural Runway to provide future business functionality.
 These include exploration, infrastructure, compliance, and architecture development.
-They are captured in the various backlogs and occur at all levels of the framework.
+They are captured in the various backlogs and occur at all levels of the Framework.

-The Enterprise Architect fosters adaptive design and engineering practices, and drives strategic architectural initiatives for a SAFe Portfolio.
-Enterprise Architects also facilitate the reuse of ideas, components, services, and proven patterns across various Solutions in a portfolio.
+The Enterprise Architect promotes adaptive design, and engineering practices and drives architectural initiatives for the portfolio.
+Enterprise Architects also facilitate the reuse of ideas, components, services, and proven patterns across various solutions in a portfolio.

-Epic Owners are responsible for coordinating portfolio epics through the Portfolio Kanban system.
-They define the Epic, its Minimum Viable Product and lean business case, and when approved, facilitate implementation.
+Epic Owners are responsible for coordinating portfolio Epics through the Portfolio Kanban system.
+They define the epic, its Minimum Viable Product (MVP), and Lean business case, and when approved, facilitate implementation.

-A Feature is a system service that fulfills a stakeholder need.
-Each feature includes a benefits hypothesis and acceptance criteria, and is sized or split as necessary to be delivered by a single Agile Release Train (ART) in a Program Increment (PI).
-A Capability is a higher-level solution behavior that typically spans multiple Agile Release Trains (ARTs).
-They are sized and split into multiple features so that they can be implemented in a single PI.
+A Feature is a service that fulfills a stakeholder need.
+Each feature includes a benefit hypothesis and acceptance criteria, and is sized or split as necessary to be delivered by a single Agile Release Train (ART) in a Program Increment (PI).

 Innovation and Planning Iteration

-The Innovation and Planning Iteration occurs every PI and serves multiple purposes.
-It acts as an estimating buffer for meeting PI objectives, as well as providing dedicated time for innovation, continuing education, and PI planning and Inspect and Adapt (I&A) events.
+The Innovation and Planning (IP) Iteration occurs every Program Increment (PI) and serves multiple purposes.
+It acts as an estimating buffer for meeting PI Objectives and provides dedicated time for innovation, continuing education, PI Planning, and Inspect and Adapt (I&A) events.

 Inspect & Adapt (I&A)

 Iterations are the basic building block of Agile development.
-Each iteration is a standard, fixed-length timebox during which Agile teams deliver incremental value in the form of working, tested software and systems.
-They may last from one to four weeks, with two weeks as the suggested and most common duration.
+Each iteration is a standard, fixed-length timebox, where Agile Teams deliver incremental value in the form of working, tested software and systems.
+The recommended duration of the timebox is two weeks.
+However, one to four weeks is acceptable, depending on the business context.

 Large Solution Level